LaunchCodeEducation/lchs/src/chapters/how-programs-work/trinket.rst

 .. admonition:: Warning

-   Before signing up for a Trinket account be sure your school has approved the site for student use!
+   Before signing up for a Trinket account, be sure your school has approved the site for student use!

 Create a new student account with Trinket `here <https://trinket.io/signup>`__.